INS No. 161b(i); Lutein from Tagetes erecta

 JECFA

-The Codex Alimentarius Commission has adopted lutein from Tagetes erecta (INS 161b(i)) in the General Standard of Food Additives for use in flavored fluid milk drinks with a maximum permitted level (MPL) of 100 mg/kg.
-Many other applications of lutein from Tagetes erecta as a color additive in foods and beverages have been proposed and are pending adoption.
+The Codex Alimentarius Commission has adopted lutein from Tagetes erecta (INS 161b(i))in the General Standard of Food Additives for use in 2 food categories and zeaxanthin, synthetic (INS 161h(i)) in 1 food category.
 Lutein esters from Tagetes erecta (161b(iii)) is a food additive that is included in Table 3 of the GSFA, and as such may be used in specified foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the GSFA.

 EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS); Scientific Opinion on the re-evaluation of lutein (E 161b) as a food additive on request of the European Commission.
 EFSA Journal 2010; 8(7):1678 [57 pp.].
 Available online